-Privacy/Confidentiality
+Privacy/Confiden tiality

-Lindsey Hopkins Technical College respects the privacy of students, the individual(s) against whom the complaint is filed, and the witnesses consistent with the Board's legal obligations to investigate, take appropriate action, and comply with any discovery or disclosure obligations.
-All records generated under this policy and Policy 5517.02 shall be maintained as confidential to the extent permitted by law.
+Lindsey Hopkins Technical College respects the privacy of students, the individual(s) against whom the complaint is fil d, and the witnesses consistent with the Board's legal obligations to investigate, take appropriate action and comply with any discovery or disclosure obligations.
+All records generated under this policy and Policy 5517.02 shall be maintained as confidential o the extent permitted by law.

-The complaint process in Policy 5517.02 is not intended to interfere with student rights to pursue complaints with the United States Department of Education, Office for Civil Rights, or the Florida and standards set forth by Federal and State agencies.
+The complaint process in Policy 5517.02 is not intended to interfere with student rights to pursue complaints with the United States Department of Education Office or Civil Rights, or the Florida and standards set forth by Federal and State agencies.

 Department of Education.
-The CRC Office processes such complaints according to the procedures
+Th CRC Office processes such complaints according to the procedures